Spatio-temporal evolution of resistance state in simulated memristive networks: Abstract

 \section{Abstract}

-Originally studied for their suitability to store information compactly, memristive arrays are now being analysed as implementations of neuromorphic systems.
-Nevertheless, the achievable interconnectivity is usually limited by the featuring size of each technological era.
-An alternative strategy is to exploit self-assembled arrays of potential memristive units.
-To bridge the gap between models of individual memristive units and how to take advantage of experimental self-assemblies, in this work, arrays of memristive devices are simulated and the overall response is characterized upon different electrical stimuli.
-By comparing the response of uniform and homogeneous arrays (ideal) with non-uniform and heterogeneous ones (distorted), we delineate differences that might be experimentally observed when the number of memristive units is scaled up and disorder arises as an inevitable feature.
+Originally studied for their suitability to store information compactly, memristive networks are now being analysed as implementations of neuromorphic circuits.
+An extremely high number of elements is thus mandatory.
+To surpass the limited achievable connectivity - due to the featuring size - exploiting self-assemblies has been proposed as an alternative, in turn posing more challenges.
+In an attempt for offering insight on what to expect when characterizing the collective electrical response of switching assemblies, in this work, networks of memristive elements are simulated.
+Collective electrical behaviour and maps of resistance states are characterized upon different electrical stimuli.
+By comparing the response of homogeneous and heterogeneous networks, we delineate differences that might be experimentally observed when the number of memristive units is scaled up and disorder arises as an inevitable feature.